This tutorial shows different methods and tools to get the Night Light feature in Ubuntu and other Linux distributions.

 How cool is it on your eyes?

-I am using Night Shift on my iPhone and f.lux on my Ubuntu 16.04.
-I say it does help in reducing strain on the eyes. so I feel.
-I am going to include it in the list of productivity tools for Linux.
+I am using Night Shift on my phone and my laptop.
+I say it does help in reducing strain on the eyes.
+It is definitely one of the essential productivity tools for Linux.

 In addition to this, you can also use SafeEyes that helps you avoid computer eye strain.